racheliurui/markdown/Trending/AWS/10_DynamoDB.md

   * Buy by write/read capacity units
     * Write Capacity needed for a table: Round(itemsize/chargingStandardSize) * (numberOfWritePerSec)
     * Read Capacity needed for a table: Round(itemsize/chargingStandardSize) * (numberOfReadPerSec/IfNotConsisitentReadThen2)
-* Steams: underlying mechanism how it works
+* Streams: underlying mechanism how it works
 * Triggers : linked to Lambda

 # 040.mp4 -- DynamoDB Handson